 - The buttery, fluffy interior.

-Probably the sticky swirl.
-But why choose when we can HAVE IT ALL!
-With a smear of butter on top.
+But there’s no need to choose when we can have it all.
 Your family, friends, guests, and anyone with tastebuds will surely be impressed.
-And you can pat yourself on the back because congratulations, you’re now a bread baker with the simplest homemade cinnamon bread recipe in the world.
+And you can pat yourself on the back because congratulations, you’re a bread baker with the simplest homemade cinnamon bread recipe in the world.

 Homemade Cinnamon Swirl Bread